alexcash/alexcash.com/_pages/about.md

 In 2012, I interned with [Nest Labs](https://web.archive.org/web/20121017084020/http://www.nest.com/) and was subsequently hired on full time.
 I was at Nest for five years, working on many projects.
 For the second generation theremostat, I rewrote the web tool that help prospective customers find out if their HVAC system was compatible.
 For the third generation thermostat, I worked on a (very) small team to take the nest.com marketing website in house, moving from wordpress (and duct tape) to a [middleman](https://middlemanapp.com) static site.
 For the smoke detector, I worked on the web app (home.nest.com) which allowed you to control and monitor our devices from your web browser.
 I then moved on to the iOS team.
 I worked on redesigning the UI (we called it version 5.0), folding in DropCam (we aquired them, and renamed it Nest Cam), writing our watchOS and tvOS apps.

 In 2017, I left Nest and joined my current employer.
 Some kind of fruit company or somehting like that.
-Some day, when I've moved on I'll share more.
+Eventually, when I've moved on I'll share more.

 ### Play